ChawKokFei/snap-check/README.md

 # Snap Check

-# Intro
-Mobile app for learning English.
-Developed for Appetizer Hackathon 2022.
+Hi!
+I named this mobile app Snap Check.
+This app is designed for learning English it is developed for as a project for Appetizer Hackathon 2022.

 # Setup
 yarn install